Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Introduction

 \section{Introduction}

 Recent developments in generalized symmetries have revealed that global symmetries can exhibit intricate interplay with spacetime structures, leading to a variety of novel phenomena such as higher-form symmetries~\cite{nussinov2009symmetry,gaiotto2015generalized} and subsystem symmetries~\cite{Ring2002,plqt_ising_2004,Vijay,seiberg2021exotic,Burnell:2021reh}.
 Among these, modulated symmetries—internal symmetries that transform nontrivially under spatial symmetries—have recently emerged as a natural framework for describing systems with spatially varying symmetry actions~\cite{griffin2015scalar,Pretko:2018jbi,PhysRevX.9.031035,PhysRevB.106.045112,Pace:2024tgk}.
-Such symmetries appear in a wide range of physical contexts, including Hilbert space fragmentation~\cite{PhysRevX.10.011047,Moudgalya_2022}, unconventional hydrodynamics~\cite{PhysRevResearch.3.043186,PhysRevResearch.2.033124}, and gauge theories with restricted mobility~\cite{Pretko_dis,PhysRevB.106.045145,2024multipole}.
+Such symmetries appear in a wide range of physical contexts, including Hilbert space fragmentation~\cite{PhysRevX.10.011047,Moudgalya_2022}, unconventional hydrodynamics~\cite{PhysRevResearch.2.033124,PhysRevResearch.3.043186}, and gauge theories with restricted mobility~\cite{Pretko_2017,Pretko_2018,seiberg2021exotic,Oh_2022,PhysRevB.106.045145,Delfino_2023,2024multipole}.
 Moreover, modulated symmetries naturally arise in systems with Lieb–Schultz–Mattis (LSM)–type anomalies~\cite{Lieb1961,PhysRevB.69.104431,PhysRevLett.84.1535,Cheng:2015kce,cheng2023lieb}, where gauging a combination of internal and spatial symmetries leads to symmetry structures with intrinsic spatial modulation~\cite{Aksoy:2023hve,Pace:2025hpb,ebisu2025modulated}.

 Despite their growing importance, a systematic understanding of symmetry-protected topological (SPT) phases protected by modulated symmetries remains incomplete.
 For internal symmetries, one-dimensional bosonic SPT phases are classified by group cohomology $H^2(G_{\mathrm{int}}, U(1)_s)$~\cite{spt2013,chen2014symmetry}.
-There has been recent progress in approaching modulated SPT phases using matrix product states (MPS)~\cite{lam2024classification,PhysRevB.109.125121}, anomaly inflow~\cite{anomaly_2024,lam2024topological}, and defect network constructions~\cite{bulmash2025defect}.
-While there have been several attempts, it is not a priori clear how such classifications generalize when internal and spatial symmetries are intertwined through a nontrivial group extension.
+There has been recent progress in approaching modulated SPT phases using matrix product states (MPS)~\cite{lam2024classification,PhysRevB.109.125121}, anomaly inflow~\cite{anomaly_2024,lam2024topological}, symmetry topological field theory~\cite{Pace:2025hpb,yao2025latticetranslationmodulatedsymmetries} and defect network constructions~\cite{bulmash2025defect}.
+While there have been several attempts, it is not a priori clear how such classifications generalize when internal and spatial symmetries are intertwined via a nontrivial group extension.